 The annual Dundee Science Festival is not possible without the kind support of funders and the commitment and enthusiasm of the many partners who get involved each year.
 The festival is led by Dundee Science Centre which is a charity and lifelong learning resource for the community and the support is vital to help us achieve our mission to widen access to science learning.

-Dundee Science Festival 2016 was proudly funded and supported by the following organisations.
+Dundee Science Festival 2019 has been proudly funded and supported by the following organisations.
 Thank you for helping to make the festival happen!

 Principal Funding Partners

 The Scottish Government’s core purpose is to create a more successful country, with opportunities for everyone to flourish, through sustainable growth.
 Science, Technology, Engineering and Mathematics (STEM) are central to this aspiration, and events such as Dundee Science Festival give local scientists a chance to tell people about the cutting edge, world-leading work they do, and the benefits and opportunities of a career in STEM.

 Dundee City Council Education Department is proud to support Dundee Science Festival.
 Our pupils are fascinated by new discoveries and technologies.
 Through Curriculum for Excellence in our schools, children and young people will develop a secure understanding of important scientific concepts and a lifelong interest in science and its applications.
 The festival offers the opportunity to engage with a range of partners who are involved in cutting edge, world-leading work – inspiring children and young people to develop their interest and aspiration in Science, Technology, Engineering and Mathematics (STEM).